By Ed Staskus

-When did yoga resorts become the zenspirational way to go for the well-off om class?
+Have mat will travel.
+When did yoga resorts become the zenspirational way to go for those with a medicine bag full of hard cash to go to their OM class?

 Resorts were once the James Bond lifestyle.
 There are more of them nowadays than ever.
 Resorts are places people go to for rest relaxation recreation, letting it all hang out.
 Yoga retreats were once about brushing up on the eight limbs, not getting your limbs buffed up.
 Except when the retreats go hand in glove with resorting.

 The first resorts were the public baths of Rome.
 Many of them included gyms, theaters, and snack bars.
 In the 14th century a large resort area grew up around the iron-rich waters of a town called Spa in Belgium.
 Seaside resorts became popular in the United States in the late 19th century, followed by mountainside ones in the west.

 Even the Dust Bowl had a resort in the 1930’s, Monte Ne in Arkansas, featuring the two largest log buildings in the world.
 Resorts are self-contained and are all about food, drink, lodging, shopping, recreation, and entertainment.
 There are resort towns all around the world.